 We have taken steps to remediate these material weaknesses through the implementation of additional procedures to ensure appropriate review of accrued expenses, appropriate classification of operating expenses, and the implementation of appropriate segregation of duties and related systems and procedures, including the implementation of a new ERP system that went live at the beginning of 2022.
-Although the remediation actions we took with respect to two of the identified material weaknesses have been in effect for a sufficient period of time to allow us to conclude that the related controls were operating effectively as of December 31, 2021, the remediation actions we took with respect to the material weakness relating to a lack of appropriately designed and implemented controls over the review and approval of manual journal entries were not fully implemented as of December 31, 2021 due to the implementation of the new ERP system at these measures will significantly improve or remediate the remaining material weakness.
+Although the remediation actions we took with respect to two of the identified material weaknesses have been in effect for a sufficient period of time to allow us to conclude that the related controls were operating effectively as of December 31, 2021, the remediation actions we took with respect to the material weakness relating to a lack of appropriately designed and implemented controls over the review and approval of manual journal entries were not fully implemented as of December 31, 2021 due to the implementation of the new ERP system at the beginning of 2022, therefore not allowing us to conclude that the related controls were operating effectively as of December 31, 2021.
+Until we are able to reach that conclusion, we cannot assure investors that these measures will significantly improve or remediate the remaining material weakness.